 In order to use PPC most effectively for your digital marketing campaigns, it’s important to view it holistically rather than on its own.

 Independent or Dependent?

 When it comes to digital marketing, a modern campaign cannot only focus on one piece of the digital sphere — if a business chooses to view each facet of digital marketing individually, and independently of one another, it becomes more difficult to determine which areas are performing best.
 Think of it this way, an individual consumer/customer is likely to either see your ads or interact with your business in a number of ways – not only online but offline too.
 Only one of those ways will be through PPC.
 So it seems to make little sense to then only assess PPC on its own when there have been multiple touch points.

-For example, when ESV Digital integrated call center data in one of our campaigns, their SEM revenue rose from 13% of the total revenue to 16%, and the ROI went from 5.5 to 6.5.
+For example, when ESV Digital integrated call centre data in one of our campaigns, their SEM revenue rose from 13% of the total revenue to 16%, and the ROI went from 5.5 to 6.5.
 By simply looking at more factors of a marketing campaign, ESV Digital was able to provide a clearer picture of where revenue was being generated.

 This is because SEM and PPC results are dependent on all of the various steps that someone takes in order to find a product, site, or link.
 Understanding the path that a customer travels and taking into account all of the different parts of that journey is essential to understanding where digital marketing is succeeding for each unique campaign.

 In order to generate the best possible results, Email marketing, Website optimisation, PPC, Social Media Marketing (SMM), and Search Engine Marketing (SEM) all need to work together, along with a myriad of other factors.

 “When these digital marketing techniques are combined, they create visibility and conversions that are much better than the sum of their parts.
 This is becoming known as ‘holistic marketing.’”